sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 **Take a look at [the avionics system design](/posts/cms-avi-hw) and [PSPieChart](/posts/pspiechart) posts to get context on this document.**

-This document is a direct continuation of Avionics System Design, and details information about flight and GSE software for Purdue Space Program Liquid's next rocket, the CraterMaker Special.
+This document is a direct continuation of Avionics System Design and details information about flight and GSE software for Purdue Space Program Liquid's next rocket, the CraterMaker Special.

 ## Flight Software

 ### Development Environment

-The RP2040 has a very well documented and easy to use SDK written in C.
+The RP2040 has a very well-documented and easy-to-use SDK written in C.
 Everything can be configured to CMake.

 The first step to start developing software for the rocket was determining the